perrinebd/FitBit_Project/README.txt

 You will begin the program in the ViewSelector menu.
-You can either choose the StepCounter or the StopWatch checkboxes (the Heart Rate Monitor box does not have full implementation at this time).
+Run the main method of this class to open the selector window.
+Here you will be presented with two checkboxes, each of which will take you to a new window designated by the name to the right of the box.
-After you select one of the two checkboxes, the window corresponding to that checkbox will open.
+After you select one of the two checkboxes,the window corresponding to that checkbox will open.
+See below for information on how to proceed once you've moved past the selector menu.

 # StepCounter: